trezzuri/erpnext-docs/docs/en/setting-up/email/email-domain.md

 >

 **What is my Email Domain?:** You might have purchased an Email service from your internet service provider or your IT services provider.
 For example, if you access your business mailbox with URL like http://mail.yourcompany.com, then yourcompany.com is expected to be used as your email domain.
-ERPnext tries to guess the `Email Domain` from your initially entered example `Email Address` if you started from there.
+SOMA tries to guess the `Email Domain` from your initially entered example `Email Address` if you started from there.

-If you want to send and receive emails on your ERPNext account, you need to correctly setup an `Email Domain`.
+If you want to send and receive emails on your SOMA account, you need to correctly setup an `Email Domain`.
 You may be using free mail services like GMail or Yahoo.
 In this case, you don't need to create a domain, instead select a service provider from the list.
-However, you might have to allow access to ERPNext for your GMail account.
+However, you might have to allow access to SOMA for your GMail account.

-ERPNext creates a template `Email Domain` using example.com for your reference.
-You should add your new domain if you want to use it in your ERPNext account.
+SOMA creates a template `Email Domain` using example.com for your reference.
+You should add your new domain if you want to use it in your SOMA account.